 History was always my least favorite subject in school.
 The endless lists of names, dates, and places did nothing but make me sleepy.
 Events that took place hundreds or thousands of years ago in Mesopotamia, or Rome, or Russia may be extremely important, but I could never picture them, never really come to grips with what they were like.
 Besides, the problem with history is that there’s just so much of it.
 There’s no way I could keep it all straight.
-So about 20 years ago when the topic in class was World War II, I managed to absorb just enough information to get through the exams, and then promptly forgot most of it.
+So in my high school days when the topic in class was World War II, I managed to absorb just enough information to get through the exams, and then promptly forgot most of it.
 I understood the broad outlines—or so I thought—but the details mostly eluded me.

 I knew, for example, that France was occupied by the Germans, that the Allies landed on D-Day and routed the invading army, and that this was a deciding moment in bringing the war to an end.
 But the simplified image I had was that of a huge, definitive victory, as though a day after the landings in Normandy, the occupation was over and France was back to normal.
 That may have been a close enough approximation to get me by in high school, but it was very far from the truth.
 Four days after D-Day—June 10, 1944—the German army was still firmly in control of most of France, and it was then that one of the most notorious atrocities of the war took place in the quiet French village of Oradour-sur-Glane.